Updated August 5, 2023

 Conclusion

-Both Mortgagee and Mortgagor are integral parts of the loan business, which involve the pledging of assets to the lender by the borrower.
+Mortgagee and Mortgagor are integral parts of the loan business, which involves the borrower pledging assets to the lender.
 They agree on costs such as settlement costs, transfer of funds to the required person/institution, and interest costs.
-The agreement is fixed for a certain period.
-Within a fixed number of installments, the entire loan amount is paid, along with a certain amount of interest charged by the Mortgagor.
-Fixed rate of interest and variable rate of interest are the two types of interest calculated.
+The Mortgagor pays the entire loan amount and a specified interest charged within a fixed number of installments during the agreed-upon period.
+Two types of interest are calculated: fixed rate of interest and variable rate of interest.

-In case, within the pre-decided time frame, the Mortgagor fails to repay the loan, to recover the due amount, the Mortgagee can charge a penalty, or he can bid his assets.
+In case, within the pre-decided time frame, the Mortgagor fails to repay the loan to recover the due amount, the Mortgagee can charge a penalty, or he can bid his assets.
 Whether it is justified to bid on the assets?
 The question may arise now.
-The answer, in that case, could be that recovering the due amount in case of default makes sense, as the Mortgagee lends the entire amount in advance and takes the risk of the Mortgagor.
-By providing some undue advantage to the Mortgagee, the law of business states Business cannot bear losses, as the Mortgagee is engaged in a business.
+In that case, the answer could be that recovering the due amount in case of default makes sense, as the Mortgagee lends the entire amount in advance and takes the risk of the Mortgagor.
+The law of business asserts that the Mortgagee, engaged in a business, cannot bear losses by receiving undue advantages.

 Recommended Articles